 Universal Assessment Rubric (Student Friendly) - WORK HABITS - see page 1 of this pdf

 PLEASE NOTE: depending on the subject, assignment, and learning goals, I may use either of the above rubrics, or sometimes both, to assess the students' work.
-A copy of the above two rubrics was handed out at Meet the Teacher Night.
+A copy of the above two rubrics is handed out at Meet the Teacher Night.

-Although the emphasis has been taken off of 'letter grades' and is moving towards more of a 'growth mindset' way of learning and thinking, letter grades will still be written in students files at year-end for the time being in most subject areas.
+Although the emphasis has been taken off of 'letter grades' and is moving towards more of a 'growth mindset' way of learning and thinking, letter grades will still be written in students files at year-end in most subject areas.
 These grades, however, have very little impact on their school experience, and are not emphasized to the students.
 If parents want to know specifically how the student is doing in terms of letter grades, they may set up a meeting with the teacher to discuss how the child's current marks correlate with letter grades.
 (Also see the above rubrics for a general idea).

 Two More Rubrics that show how assessment is done using the Performance Standards (for Writing in this case):